 I am not 900 years old.
 I am 32.
 So I pulled myself together and THIS place is the result.
 A few Instagrams, a few Tweets, some brain farts about this and that.
 Have a gander.
 I’m going to keep it updated with fresh witterings appearing right at the top so you don’t have to scroll through everything.

-Before Tatler, it was always newspapers.
+I always wanted to write and I’m grateful every single day that I get to make terrible jokes for a living.
 My first job in 2006 was on the Evening Standard’s features desk where I wrote about things like the maple syrup diet, taking the study drug Ritalin, doing four hours of cardio a day to exercise like Madonna for a week and accidentally travelling to Amsterdam on my brother’s passport.

 Then, back home to London to work for the Daily Mail’s features desk.
 I wasn’t a writer there, I was an editor.
 During the two years I worked for the paper, my favourite headlines were: ‘Is your shampoo making you fat?’ and ‘THE DOWNSIDE TO BEATING CANCER.’
 I promise you, both genuine headlines.